-- 1. Fill the fuel tank with the recommended grade of fuel.
+- Fill the fuel tank with the recommended grade of fuel.
 If only partial filling is possible, add a minimum of 10% of the total tank volume of fuel to the tank.
-For example, a 150-gallon tank would require a minimum of 15 gallons of fuel. - 2.
-Connect a Detroit-approved priming tool or operate the engine-mounted hand primer for three minutes or 250 strokes. - 3.
+For example, a 150-gallon tank would require a minimum of 15 gallons of fuel - Connect ESOC 350 (J-47912) or operate the engine mounted hand primer for three minutes or 250 strokes. - 3.
 Turn on the ignition switch. - 4.
 Wait for the engine system indicator lights on the instrument panel to go out. - 5.
 With the accelerator pedal in the idle position, start the engine. - 6.
 Crank engine for 20 seconds.